Stop the war

 Edge Hardware Requirements

-On the other hand, if you anticipate heavy GUI usage (local dashboards, device management, etc.) and you’re connecting 100+ devices on a single machine, we recommend having at least 4GB of RAM to ensure optimal performance.
+• Heavy Usage: Conversely, for heavy GUI interactions and connections to 100+ devices on a single machine, we recommend allocating at least 4GB of RAM to ensure optimal performance.

 Pre-installation step